Maria Paulina Portillo graduated from our PLAZAS COMUNITARIAS Spanish Literacy program.

-Stories of our students who reached sucess is our pay check!
-The bettermet of our students who thought "they'll never make it" is such a joy.
-Their long hours of study after all, pays off.
-We are proud to be of assistane to our community, especially to people who need help in learning how to read and write in ther own language.
+The betterment of our students who think: "I'll never make it" is such a joy.
+Their long hours of study after all, paid off.
+We are proud to be of assistance to our community, especially to people who need help in learning how to read and write in their own language.
 By supporting Literacy, we help not only a city, but our country.

 DEBORAH FLECK / The Dallas Morning News email@example.com The Dallas Morning News